surdu/surdu.me/_content/posts/2022-10-22-write-meaningful-time-constants.md

 draft: true
 ---

 One thing that I strive to achieve is to write code that doesn't need comments to convey meaning.
-The most basic thing when doing this is to avoid using magic numbers.
-In this article, I'll illustrate how I avoid using magic numbers when it comes to time constants.
+The most basic thing when doing this is to avoid using *magic numbers*.
+In this article, I'll illustrate how I avoid using them when it comes to time constants.

 <quote>
 The term **magic number** or **magic constant** refers to the anti-pattern of using numbers directly in source code.
 This obscures the developers' intent in choosing that number, increases opportunities for subtle errors and makes it more difficult for the program to be adapted and extended in the future.